 Following established survey protocols and applying innovative techniques, our experienced ecologists undertake all stages of survey delivery including: design, regulatory consultation, field survey, analysis and reporting.

 Before undertaking a marine or coastal development, it is often important to gain a deep understanding of the distribution and extent of habitats at the site, and the potential impact to flora and fauna.
-This can help inform activities such as baseline assessments to support marine licence applications, or the identification of protected habitat and species to support conservation.

 ABPmer specialises in undertaking intertidal and subtidal habitat surveys in marine, coastal and estuary environments.